 The application is subject to three kinds of testing: formative testing for the design of the user interface, unwritten unit tests of the logical systems, and user tests for each prototype.
 Presently, all tests are performed by members of the VR4GETAR team.
 Testing of the application is done with data provided by members of the GETAR team.

-3.4 Formative Testing:
+3.4 Formative Testing

 User interface design is an iterative process of creating a design, receiving feedback, and then improving the original design.2 This is necessary to ensure that the interface meets the user’s needs of style and functionality.
 VR complicates this process by adding its own constraints, such as minimum levels of discernible detail due to display technology limitations, dynamic stereoscopic cameras which provide a different sense of scale than what is seen during development, and the varying proportions of different users’ bodies.2 Formative testing addresses these issues by allowing VR4GETAR developers to design what might be an effective VR interface, assess it through use, then refine it.